 Our Vision

-SFU Climate Innovation is leveraging SFU’s capacities and reputation as a leading community-engaged research university to move the dial on climate action and innovation research that builds community resilience and reduces emissions while upholding Indigenous knowledges and rights and advancing equity.
+SFU Climate Innovation is leveraging SFU’s capacities and reputation as a leading research university to move the dial on climate action and innovation research with and for communities across Canada and beyond.

 Our Mandate